 This document recommends establishing one or more Administrators selected from organizations that are members of the group.
 Should this be the recommended approach or should be only allow the Operations Center administrators to perform this function?

+To account for this issue, sections of the manual were split into centralized vs. decentralized configuration options.
+Centralized keeps all powers in the hands of the system administrators, decentralized shares powers between system administrators, organization administrators, project administrators, and/or group administrators.

 Creating New Users

 This document recommends that organization administrators be granted the rights to create new users within their organization.
 Should this be the recommended approach or should be only allow the Operations Center administrators to perform this function?

+Centralized – only system administrators may create users

+Decentralized – organization administrators may create users

 Approving New Users

 This document recommends that organization administrators be granted the rights to approve new users within their organization.
 Should this be the recommended approach or should be only allow the Operations Center administrators to perform this function?

+Centralized – only system administrators may approve users

+Decentralized – organization administrators may approve users

 Defaulting Project Organization Rights

 This document recommended using the organization page to set default rights for any project within the group.
 Should this be the recommended approach or should we set organization rights explicitly on each project?

+Preferred to configure most rights at the project level

 Defaulting Project DataMarts Rights

 This document recommended using the DataMart page to set default rights for any project within the group.
 Should this be the recommended approach or should we set DataMart rights explicitly on each project?

+Preferred to configure most rights at the project level.